 :: In our new Foursquare structure, what do Northwest Summer Camps look like?

-In the Northwest District, camps are run by local NextGen leaders in collaboration with the District.
-This summer, we have 12 camps planned across the District.
-We’ll continually update this list as more details are finalized.
-To learn more about a camp, including how to register your kids or talk to a Camp Director, please contact Reed Sowell.
+In the Northwest, camps are run by local NextGen leaders in collaboration with the District.
+To learn more about camps, please contact Reed Sowell.

 :: How do Chaplains and chaplaincy training fit into the new structure of Foursquare?

 We’re committed to supporting and promoting chaplaincy as an incredible mission opportunity and ministry calling.
 Chaplaincy is a key component to Foursquare collectively pursuing our mission of more and growing leaders, together on mission.
 To learn more about chaplaincy or to connect with other chaplains, reach out to Foursquare Chaplain Director Jason Reynolds.

 :: I lead a Hispanic church.
 Who do I connect with?